-The land since farming ceased, looking eastwards
+Pictured: The land since farming ceased, looking eastwards.

-Frankston City Council purchased the 20.8 hectares of land
+Frankston City Council Purchase of Site

 In 2011, a tender from FCC was called to establish a vision and recommendations for use of the site, leading to a series of community consultations being held in 2011 and 2012.
 The community response suggested that the site could accommodate the following considerations in any proposed site activation: